News Archive

 Learn how ranked choice voting works.

-Interim Caucus to Select New Committee Officers (Update): In October 2021, the committee held an interim caucus to fill two open committee positions.
+Interim Caucus Selects Committee Officers (Update): In October 2021, the committee held an interim caucus to fill two open committee positions.
 Congratulations to our new officers, Secretary Irene Grand and Delegate-at-Large Bob Perry.

 Inspiration from Carol Shea-Porter: We enjoyed a virtual visit during the fall of 2021 from former Congresswoman Carol Shea-Porter, who emphasized the need for compassion, empathy, and persistence in reaching out to persuadable people in the year ahead.
 "It's you and me and the people whose paths we cross," she said.
 "This is the necessary hard work of changing our state and country."